mkram01/EPI563-SpatialEPI/docs/07-disease-mapping-4.md

 **Distinguishing point intensity from risk intensity**

 The material above emphasizes the interest in the *intensity of points* per unit area.
 But what does a *point* represent epidemiologically?
-Usually it represents the location of an observation, but it it not automatically clear whether the observation is an *event of interest* (e.g. illness, death, etc), or whether it is a *person at risk* (e.g. a sampled or observed participant who may or may not experience the event).
+Usually it represents the location of an observation, but it is not automatically clear whether the observation is an *event of interest* (e.g. illness, death, etc), or whether it is a *person at risk* (e.g. a sampled or observed participant who may or may not experience the event).

 For most epidemiologic purposes we care about the *ratio of events to population at risk*.
 We can translate that idea into kernel density surfaces by estimating **two kernel density estimates**: one for the intensity of events (e.g. deaths) per unit area, and the second for the intensity of persons at risk for death per unit area.
 We can then take the *ratio of two kernel density estimates* to produce a **risk surface**.